 - Babies Ever After: Strongly implied when the movie opens up with Amadeo and Laura's son.

-- The Big Damn Kiss: Amadeo and Laura after the football game ends.
+- The Big Damn Kiss: Amadeo and Laura both kiss after the football game ends.

 - Bittersweet Ending: Amadeo's team loses the game, but not only does the crowd still cheer for our underdogs: even Laura emphatically lamp shades "It doesn't matter".
-Yes, this means they will lose the town, but it's later revealed in the ending they built a new town.
-Amadeo and Laura even married and started a new life there.
-Also, the foosball players are on good terms with each other.
+Yes, this means they will lose the town, but it's later revealed in the ending they built a new town, meaning El Grosso's revenge ultimately doesn't stick.
+Amadeo and Laura even married, started a new life and had a son there.
+Also, Amadeo's foosball players are on good terms with each other.

-- Darkest Hour: twice.
-First, after the bar and the foosball table are destroyed.
-Second, when Amadeo (and later, Laura) realizes that there is little to no chance of his Ragtag Bunch of Misfits team winning against "Los Absolutos".
+- Darkest Hour: Happens twice.
+The first time after the bar and the foosball table are destroyed, and the second time when Amadeo (and later, Laura) realizes that there is little to no chance of his Ragtag Bunch of Misfits team winning against "Los Absolutos".

 - Disproportionate Retribution: El Grosso loses a foosball game and holds it as a motive to not only destroy the foosball table and the bar where the game took place but also his home town.
 Let's look at the scope of it all: it's one thing for El Grosso to narrow in on personally retaliating Amadeo by destroying all he held dear; it's another thing when he takes away the homes and livelihoods of many innocent strangers who had nothing to do with the foosball game.